m3y54m/avr-playground/README.md

 Redirect STDIO streams to UART0 input and output so that you can write to serial port using `printf()` and read using `scanf()`

+**Note that if you are using Arduino Uno / Nano board, you do not need any external serial port to communicate with Atmega328, you can use the Arduino USB serial port to test the program.
+Just connect your board using USB port to your PC.**

 ## [Precise Timing](02-precise-timing)

 Implement precise timing functions `millis()`, `micros()`, `precise_delay_ms()`, `precise_delay_us()`